sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

     </p>

 ## Worker Node COmponents
-* So in worker nodes, again, the common thing here is container runtimeSo, and in container runtime is the underlying software
+* So in worker nodes, again, the common thing here is container runtime and in container runtime is the underlying software

 where we run all the Kubernetes components.